tejlibre/ActionFPS-Book/Contributor-Guide.md

 ### Live discussion

-If you want us to forget/discuss, use [Discord](https://discord.gg/YB35KE3).
+We'd like to use GitHub issues rather than live discussion.
+Reasons are:
+1. We'd like to keep track of questions in a single place.
+2. Chat and live discussion are difficult to track down and materialize.
+3. If there's anything unclear in the system, we'd like to see that automatically documented and tackle the problem directly.
+Eg if user doesn't understand something, we update the wiki, and direct the user there.
+This is scalable information sharing.

+**<a href="http://www.yegor256.com/2016/08/23/communication-maturity.html">Eight Levels of Communication Maturity</a>**

-If you want use to remember, use a GitHub issue, such as [ActionFPS Issues](https://github.com/scalawilliam/actionfps/issues) and  [ActionFPS-Game Issues](https://github.com/lucasgautheron/actionfps-game/issues).
+Use a GitHub issue, such as [ActionFPS Issues](https://github.com/scalawilliam/actionfps/issues) and  [ActionFPS-Game Issues](https://github.com/lucasgautheron/actionfps-game/issues).

 ### When you have an initial idea